 After all, I doubt any of us want to live through the Hunger Games or go wand-to-wand with Voldemort.
 But seeing someone–and not just anyone, but an underdog–go up against something so terrible, and succeed, shows us that we could succeed against the antagonistic forces of our own lives too.

 All this to say: I think Trickster Figures are awesome.
 And I’m happy they’re something everybody’s into right now.
 And while we already have a lot of Tricksters in the books and movies coming out these days, I want more.

-After all, I doubt I’ll ever stop loving that squirm in my stomach I get every time a superhero reveals his/her identity to someone s/he loves for the first time.
+After all, I doubt I’ll ever stop loving that squirm in my stomach I get every time a superhero reveals their identity to someone they love for the first time.

 Thanks for reading!